Dragic scores 25, Heat rally to beat Bucks 131-126

 Westbrook hit two clutch free throws to give Houston the three-point lead with 6.1 seconds remaining.
 Josh Hart missed a 3 at the buzzer to give Houston the win.

 Westbrook and Harden combined for 12 turnovers, with Harden leading the game with eight.
-Harden was 2 of 18 from the 3-point line after going 1 for 8 in the opener.
-He was 8 for 29 from the field, but was 11 of 12 from the free throw line.
+Harden was 2 of 18 from the 3-point line and 8 for 29 from the field, but was 11 of 12 from the free throw line.

-The Rockets bounced back after a 117-111 season-opening loss to Milwaukee on Thursday night.

-Brandon Ingram gave Houston’s defense fits, scoring 35 points while adding a game-high 15 rebounds.
+Brandon scored 35 points while adding a game-high 15 rebounds.
 Lonzo Ball had 18 points on 4-of-9 shooting from 3-point range.

 More AP NBA: https://apnews.com/tag/NBA and https://twitter.com/AP_Sports